How to Transcribe Audio Content

 3Play Media offers a 3-step transcription process that utilizes both technology and human transcriptionists, ensuring a 99.6% accuracy rate.
 When the audio file consists of difficult content, has background noise, or accents, the accuracy rate decreases.
 ASR typically provides 60-70% accuracy, so the use of human transcriptionists is what distinguishes 3Play from the rest.

 Our patented technology utilizes ASR to automatically produce a rough transcript, which is useful for creating accurate timings, even if the words are incorrect.
 Using proprietary software, our extensive database of transcriptionists with backgrounds in a variety of subjects, go through and edit the transcript.
-All of our transcriptionists are qualified and U.S. based, which is important for understanding all the nuances of your content.
+All of our transcriptionists go through a rigorous certification process and have a strong grasp of English grammar, which is important for understanding all the nuances of your content.
 Finally, after going through the editing process, your file goes through a final review called quality assurance.
 This is reviewed by our top editors, and ensures your transcript is virtually flawless.

 One feature we also offer is the 3Play Interactive Transcript.
 It allows users to interact with your video by searching the video, navigating by clicking on any word, and reading along with the audio.
 Interactive transcripts make your content more accessible and improves the user experience.